ARMmbed/mbed-client-example-6lowpan/README.md

 ### Static Setup Configuration (_Server Side_)

-As mentioned above, in Static Setup the mDS instance runs on a local pc/laptop.
+As mentioned above, in Static Setup the mDS instance runs on a local pc/laptop with a statically configured IPv6 address.
 The example application running on the client side will register with the mDS creating a 6LoWPAN network.
 Please follow the instructions below.

 #### Downloading mDS

 Installing the mDS on your computer: